Starwalt-Fintech/Financial-Freedom-/README.md

 4.Dont under estimate the cost of ownership house and car are liabilities

-5.Spent 1hour each to learn about personal finance
+5.Spent 1hour every week to learn about personal finance